Bread-ou/SAAD-AFS-Project/adr/0003-prototype-tool.md

-# 3. Using Figma as the prototyping tool
+# 3. Using Figma as The Prototyping Tool

 Date: 01-11-2023